Can You Inject Valium?

 Below are several common complications that could result from intravenous drug use:

 - Endocarditis.
-This is a severe physical symptom that occurs when an individual engages in repetitive intravenous drug use; one characterized by the interior lining of the heart becoming inflamed.
+This severe physical symptom occurs when an individual engages in repetitive intravenous drug use, one characterized by the interior lining of the heart becoming inflamed.
 This can lead to more severe heart-related issues.

 - Abscesses.
-Those who use Valium intravenously are prone to skin infections, which will likely recur and last for an uncertain amount of time.
-Abscesses are extremely painful and must often be treated by a medical professional, otherwise they can lead to more severe infections and additional health-related issues.
+Those who use Valium intravenously are prone to skin infections, likely to recur and last for an indefinite amount of time.
+Abscesses are extremely painful and must often be treated by a medical professional.
+Otherwise, they can lead to more severe infections and additional health-related issues.

 - Overdose and overdose-related death.
 Injecting any drug directly into the bloodstream increases the risk of death by overdose significantly.

-At Absolute Awakenings, we understand the severity of intravenous drug use, and we are available to help.
-Our comprehensive program of drug addiction recovery focuses on those who have been abusing prescription sedatives and other prescription medications.
-If you or someone you love has been abusing Valium and is searching for a quality level of clinical care in Southern Florida, simply give us a call today and we will help get you started on your journey of Valium addiction recovery as soon as possible.
+At Absolute Awakenings, we understand the severity of intravenous drug use and are available to help.
+Our comprehensive drug addiction recovery program focuses on those abusing prescription sedatives and other prescription medications.
+If you or someone you love has been abusing Valium and is searching for a quality level of clinical care in Southern Florida, give us a call today, and we will help get you started on your journey of Valium addiction recovery as soon as possible.